coleschuelke/game-engine/doc/tournament-instructions.md

 your `game-engine` code base as necessary.
 However, do not modify existing classes and functions, except of course the function `StudentAutonomyProtocol::UpdateTrajectories`.

 ### Code Restrictions
-1) Don't alter any code in the src/exe folder
+1) Don't alter any code in the src/exe folder.
-2) Don't  alter any of the `AutonomyProtocol` interfaces
+2) Don't  alter any of the `AutonomyProtocol` interfaces.
 3) Don't change or remove any core functionalities of `game-engine`.

 ### Running the Game Engine